 A mouthwatering final of the 2016-17 EFL Cup takes place at Wembley on Sunday February 26 and we have picked out our three best bets for the showdown between Manchester United and Southampton.

 Watch and bet on live streaming of Manchester United vs Southampton from 16:30 GMT on Sunday February 26 at bet365 > Live Streaming

 EFL Cup final betting tips

-This is based on United’s recent defensive record in particular because they had kept four consecutive clean sheets going into their Europa League home match against St Etienne.
+This is based on United’s recent defensive record in particular because they have kept six clean sheets out of seven going into this final.

 Backers of ‘No’ in the BTTS market would also have cleaned up on Southampton starting with the first leg of their EFL Cup semi-final against Liverpool, for a clean sheet was kept either by Saints or their opponents seven times in nine matches starting with that fixture.